 Conor Walton

-Irish Artist, Portraitist, Still Life Painter in the Classical Realist Style.
+Irish Artist, Portraitist, Still Life Painter, Biography, Paintings.

 Conor Walton (b.1970)

 A glance at the paintings on this page should be quite enough to satisfy any art critic that Dublin-born Conor Walton is a prodigious talent in at least two of the most demanding genres: portraiture and still life.
-His extraordinary draughtsmanship and mastery of chiaroscuro (light and shadow), allied to his affinity for still life colour and composition make him one of Ireland's most gifted young artists and one of the leading contemporary exponents of representational painting in Ireland.
-It's true that representational art of this type may not be sexy in a modern world driven by fashion and novelty, whose art schools typically place 'conceptual' ability above the more mundane skills of drawing and painting, but I guarantee it will last longer than Damien Hirst's stuffed fish as well as many of the abstract compositions that litter today's galleries.
+His extraordinary draughtsmanship and mastery of chiaroscuro (light and shadow), allied to his affinity for still life colour and composition undoubtedly make him one of Europe's top contemporary artists.
+It's true that representational art of this type may not be seen as cool in a modern world driven by fashion and novelty, whose art schools typically place 'conceptual' ability above the more mundane skills of drawing and painting, but I guarantee it will last longer than Damien Hirst's stuffed fish as well as many of the abstract compositions that litter today's galleries.
 What's more, you don't need a PhD in Contemporary Fine Art Philosophy to appreciate it.
 You just need to look!
+(For other modern painters based in Ireland, see: Contemporary Irish Artists.)

 Of course, no painter can produce this quality of visual art without possessing a massive streak of perfectionism, and Walton is no exception.
 In his final year at the National College of Art and Design in Dublin, when others were completing three pictures a week, Walton completed just three during the entire period.